Telos4/ggj2019/README.md

 We assume that the BARC project has been set up on the odroid according to the instructions on the [setup website](http://www.barc-project.com/setup/).
 In addition, ROS (version: Lunar) needs to be installed on the laptop and then the barc package needs to be build and installed as well (refer to the [ROS documentation](http://wiki.ros.org/Documentation) on how to install packages).

 ### **Copy source files to odroid:**
-Let $BARC denote the locations of the barc package (on the laptop and the odroid) Copy the files from the _odroid/_ subfolder to the home directory of the odroid (i.e. /home/odroid/).
+Let $BARC denote the locations of the barc package (on the laptop and the odroid).
+Copy the files from the _odroid/_ subfolder to the home directory of the odroid (i.e. /home/odroid/).
-In addition, also copy the only the messages from the subfolder _odroid/barc/workspace/src/barc/msg_ to the message folder of the barc package on the laptop, i.e. _$BARC/workspace/src/barc/msg_
+In addition, also copy the only the messages from the subfolder _odroid/barc/workspace/src/barc/msg_ to the message folder of the barc package on the laptop, i.e. _$BARC/workspace/src/barc/msg_.

 ### **Build ROS messages:**
 You now have to include the new messages in the file _$BARC/workspace/src/barc/CMakeLists.txt_ by adding